 Will the apartments be duplexes, flats, etc.?

-The apartments in the current 1791 Mass Ave building and new 4-5 story addition will be flats served by an elevator.
-The existing houses at the rear will be duplexes and flats.
+The apartments in the current 1791 Mass Ave building, existing 1 and 2 Frost Terrace houses, and new 4-5 story addition will be a combination of flats and duplexes.

 How will the interior of the apartments and common areas be finished?